 There are many web hosting reviews online for all of the major hosting providers.
-Many of them compare the different features offered by the different providers.
+Many of them compare the different features and packages offered by the different providers.

 This is not the normal web hosting review you find with * (star) ratings comparing different hosts, because I can’t really compare it with other hosts that I don’t use.

 However I do use 1and1(Ionos) web hosting UK for several sites like this one .

 This site was originally built (2003) using an HTML template, but I migrated it to WordPress several years ago.

 All of my site currently run on WordPress.

 Why I use 1and1 (Ionos) Web Hosting

 This site was my my first site back in February 2003, and the reason I chose 1&1 was: